 The STAY FLY Program is a reentry program that develops social emotional learning (SEL) skills and knowledge of the law in transition aged youth (TAY).
-These young people, ages 18-21 (Santa Clara County) or 18-25 (Alameda County and San Mateo County), receive support beginning in custody, and continue to be supported by FLY staff as they transition back into the community.
+These young people, ages 18-21 (Santa Clara County) or 18-25 (Alameda County, San Mateo County, and Contra Costa County), receive support beginning in custody, and continue to be supported by FLY staff as they transition back into the community.

 Law Related Education: STAY FLY’s Law Related Education builds agency and self-advocacy in TAY through eight legal education workshops taught once a week for two hours, both in and out of custody.
 These workshops are led by trained FLY facilitators who aim to create a co-learning experience with the support of media, activities, and a range of educational materials.
 FLY captures youth interest with valuable information about the deep and complicated history of the justice system and how it affects their lives.
 With this understanding, youth find and discuss ways to navigate the system, while building their skills and ability to make better choices and influence systemic change.